choaticvoyager/Object-Oriented-Design-and-Programming---Java/S1 - 14th of March, 2025/Report - Session_01.md

 - Array indexing matters, as the output will be displayed in the specified order.

 ### Program_3
-- The output shows the values of the instance variables before and after initialization.
+- The output shows the values of the instance variables before and after its initialization.

 ## 7. Conclusion